Every good exercise program will most likely incorporate squats at least once a week, but that begs that question:

-Determining how much weight you should squat for your weight depends on your age, gender, and obviously your body weight.
+Determining how much weight you should squat depends on your age, gender, and your body weight.
 But you also need to take into account what your fitness goals are when it comes to resistance training.

-Below, we will overview some basic squat guidelines on how to perform the squat and the average squat weight for males and females.
+Below, we will overview the average squat weight for males and females along with some basic guidelines on how to perform the squat correctly.

 The average weight a female should be able to squat depends on how much she weighs and which level of strength she is attempting to reach.
 With that said, the list below estimates what percentage of body weight a female should be able to squat for each strength level.

 - Intermediate: 90-100% of your body weight

 - Elite: 150-170% of your body weight